ShaziyaHussain/FlightReservationSystem-Servlet/README.md

 # ✈️ Flight Reservation System (Java Servlet + JDBC)

 A simple Java-based web application for booking flights.
-This project uses JSP, Servlets, JDBC, and MySQL for backend and HTML/CSS for frontend.
+This project uses JSP, Servlets, JDBC, and MySQL for backend and HTML for frontend.

 ---